 Italy remains the preferred destination for tourists from São Paulo.
 A Datafolha survey conducted in March showed the European country as the leader in multiple travel categories.

-In the historical segment, Italy maintained the first position for the fourth year in a row, with 15% of mentions.
-Roma, the capital, appeared isolated with 13%, configuring a technical tie.
+In the historical segment, Italy maintained first place for the fourth consecutive year, with 15% of mentions.
+Rome, the capital, appeared alone with 13%, resulting in a technical tie.

 Among dream destinations, Italy received 7% of the preference.
 Japan and Greece tied within the margin of error, with 5% each.